 As one of the seven natural wonders of the world, the Grand Canyon is at the top of most lists of day trips from Las Vegas.
 Many people don’t realize this epic day trip is only a couple hours’ drive away from Sin City.
 Visiting the Grand Canyon is one of the best day trips from Las Vegas because it is one of the most famous, and most incredible attractions in the USA.

-The Grand Canyon National Park features a 4,000-foot-tall glass bridge that you can walk on by adding the ticket to your admission passes!
+Grand Canyon West features a 4,000-foot-tall glass bridge that you can walk on by adding the ticket to your admission passes!
 You can also try ziplining over the canyon or white-water rafting in the Colorado River.

 Don’t have a car or want someone else to take care of the logistics?
 This private tour provides round-trip transportation from Las Vegas to the Grand Canyon and takes you to see the most popular spots!